 You MUST submit an application, including case list and CME (see the CHS MOC Booklet of Information) in the 10th year of your CHS certification.
 You will then receive a letter extending your Congenital certificate through the valid-through date of your primary ABTS certificate.
 Thereafter, MOC activities will satisfy requirements for both your ABTS primary and Congenital subspecialty certification.
 Failure to submit the 10-year Congenital application will mean that you no longer hold a valid Congenital certificate and ABTS primary MOC activities will not renew Congenital certification.

-APPLICATIONS ARE AVAILABLE FOR THE 5-YEAR MILESTONE FOR CCS MOC.
-The CCS MOC Booklet of Information and MOC applications are available here during the transition to certificate synchronization period.
+APPLICATIONS ARE NOW AVAILABLE FOR THE 5-YEAR MILESTONE FOR CCS MOC.